rahulroy06/COMP2110-Major-Final-Project/README.md

 `renderCalendar` - creates the calendars html based off the returned daysInMonth array.
 It creates individual divs for each day of the month, days where tasks are due, and the current day.

+## Countdown Timer Widget
+This widget presents a countdown timer allowing users to set a specific time length and start the countdown.
+It visually displays the remaining time and provides options to start and stop the countdown.

+Fields:

+`minutes`: Represents the number of minutes entered by the user for the countdown.
+`seconds`: Represents the number of seconds entered by the user for the countdown.
+`countdownInterval`: Holds the interval reference for the countdown.
+`countdownComplete`: Indicates whether the countdown has completed.

+Methods:

+`startCountdown()`: Initiates the countdown based on the user input for minutes and seconds.
+It calculates the total time in seconds, validates it, and starts the countdown interval.
+`updateCountdown()`: Updates the countdown every second by decrementing the minutes and seconds accordingly.
+It also handles the scenario when the countdown reaches zero.
+`stopCountdown()`: Stops the countdown by clearing the countdown interval.